Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

-We characterize the CATE by projecting the pixel-level treatment effect $\catet[]$ onto a space of $\effm[it]$ using an interpretable model $\catetproj[]$, which is indexed by a low-dimensional vector $\bbeta_t$.
-For example, one may choose a linear model with $\effm[it]$ as predictors and $\bbeta_t$ as their coefficients \citep[see][for similar estimands based on projections]{kennedy2019robust,van2011targeted,ding2019decomposing}.
-Formally, we focus on the projection estimand defined as:
+Since the moderator can take many values, we characterize the CATE by projecting the pixel-level treatment effect $\catet[]$ onto a space of $\effm[it]$ using an interpretable model $\catetproj[]$, which is indexed by a low-dimensional vector $\bbeta_t$.
+For example, one may choose a linear model with $\effm[it]$ as predictors and $\bbeta_t$ as their coefficients \citep[see][for similar estimands]{kennedy2019robust,van2011targeted,ding2019decomposing}.
+Formally, we focus on the projection estimand:

-This quantity represents the best approximation to the true CATE curve that can be achieved with the selected parametric model $\catetproj[]$.
+This estimand represents the best approximation to the true CATE curve that can be achieved with the selected parametric model $\catetproj[]$.

 Finally, we average the time-specific projected CATEs over all time periods to define the following overall projected CATE: